 The teacher should allow the text to speak first.
 Both teachers and students are the agents of interpretation.
 It is essential that students engage directly with the Bible and discover its meaning for themselves.

-Teachers using this website may not responsible for their school’s overall curriculum design which may specify or recommend certain Scripture passages to specific content elaborations or theme-based units of work.
-Nevertheless, in preparation and planning teachers can avoid certain pitfalls that work against their students’ direct engagement with and interpretation of Scripture.
-Teachers:
+Teachers using this website may not be responsible for their school’s overall curriculum design which may specify or recommend certain Scripture passages to specific content elaborations or theme-based units of work.
+Nevertheless, in preparation and planning, teachers can avoid certain pitfalls that work against their students’ direct engagement with and interpretation of Scripture.

 - Ensure that the students are working directly with the Biblical text from an approved Catholic edition of the Bible (see below).
 Avoid using paraphrases in a textbook, digital resource or Bible story book that remove the text from its context.